zhullyb/monyhar/monyhar/chrome/browser/ui/README.md

 //chrome/browser/ui/android/my_dialog_android.cc:
     void ShowMyDialog(...) { ... }

-Because "Chromium UI" is such a large surface area, do not add new files directly to this directory; instead, add subdirectories with more specific OWNERS and place new features and files in them.
+Because "Monyhar UI" is such a large surface area, do not add new files directly to this directory; instead, add subdirectories with more specific OWNERS and place new features and files in them.
 Cleanup of existing scattered files is also welcome.